John Norman has always been interested in things that fly!

 In 2017, after a cumulative 12-years, John retired from the Boeing Company.
 He had been an inspector on the 777 in the Final Body Join section in the late 1990's, but came back in 2007 as a Pre-Flight and Delivery Inspector for the 787 Dreamliner.

-All through the years, even though he was working for other employers a good portion of the time, John continued to work in his own shop during his "off" hours.
+Through the years, while working for other employers, John continued to work in his own shop during his "off" hours.
 In 2003 he purchased the wreckage of 3 different Hawker Hurricanes that had been salvaged in Russia.
 After spending more than 9000 hours over 9 years restoring the Hawker Hurricane AM274, John sold the project to a family in Belgium in order to make room for the project he had always wanted to build:

 The definitive reproduction Ryan NYP most commonly known as: 'The Spirit of St. Louis by JNE'